 The site also defines what type of document is covered by the Act, answers commonly asked questions, suggests links to relevant legislative websites, and provides contact details for relevant government agencies.

-If you wish to access documents in Business Victoria, under the FOI Act, contact the Freedom of Information Team at the Department of Business and Innovation (DBI).
+If you wish to access documents in Business Victoria, under the FOI Act, contact the Freedom of Information Team at the Department of Jobs, Precincts and Regions (DJPR).
 They will provide information about:

 - completing and lodging a request under the FOI Act